MilesLab/Rembrandt/README.md

 # Rembrandt

-#### This is the development branch of the repository where newly developed code will be deposited and tested.

 The following repository will contain R codes for analyses of paired end COVID-19 sequencing data from Rembrandt.
 At the moment, this is still under construction, however a protocol for the analysis is provided.
+It is our goal to create an R package to assist with analysis.

 # Required Tools